configcat/docs/docs/advanced/targeting.md

 2|Email|CONTAINS|`@mycompany.com`|ON
 All other cases: OFF

-### All other cases
+### To all other users, serve
-This value will be served as a fallback if none of the above rules apply or a [`User Object`](advanced/user-object.md) was not passed to the [ConfigCat SDK](sdk-reference/overview.md) correctly within your application.
+This value will be served as a fallback if none of the above rules apply or a [`User Object`](advanced/user-object.md) is not passed to the [ConfigCat SDK](sdk-reference/overview.md) correctly within your application.

 ## Targeting a percentage of users
 With percentage-based user targeting you can specify a randomly selected fraction of your users whom a feature will be enabled or a different value will be served.